Carmichael (Director), Kerr, Lauritzen, Leber-Gottberg, Magness, and Park

 - valuation (ability to deal rationally with questions of value, to set priorities and balance competing ideals)

 - cross-cultural awareness

 - civic responsibility

-The Humanities Program also administers the Integrated Studies Program, a nationally-known, award-winning interdisciplinary Essential Studies program for first year students.
+The Humanities Program also administers the Integrated Studies Program, a nationally-known, award-winning interdisciplinary Essential Studies (general education) program for first year students.
 See the Integrated Studies Program listing for more information.

 HUM 101L.
 Humanities Recitation.

-While this course has the same structure and goals as Humanities 101, its subject matter will focus more carefully on chosen genres, themes or time periods.
-The literature chosen for this course will require students to compare and contrast ancient and modern ideas in the major disciplines of the Humanities.
-Class time will be used to discuss the texts and students will be expected to attend events in the fine arts.
+While this course has the same structure and goals as Humanities 101, its subject matter will focus primarily on the methods and expressions of human interactions within communities, with a focus on texts and artifacts that articulate the growth of human consciousness, responsibility, and potential.
+The texts chosen for this course will require students to compare and contrast ancient and modern ideas in the major disciplines of the humanities.
+Students may be expected to attend events outside of class.
 F,S,SS.

 HUM 212.
 Integrated Cultural Experience.
 3 Credits.